Written by Ribcollar Inflatables Ltd, Yeovil — specialists in Hypalon RIB tube manufacture and replacement.

 The bond is left to cure fully.
 Once cured, any additional strakes, hardware and finishing details are fitted.
 The boat is cleaned down, given a final check and made ready for handover.

 A retube is the best opportunity to specify the protection, layout and fittings that suit the way the boat is used.
 Standard fit-out on a Ribcollar retube includes Leafield inflation and pressure relief valves, four handles, lifelines and wear patches.
-Beyond that, the specification can be adjusted to suit the boat and its application.

 "Tube in a box" kits are available from some suppliers for owners who want to self-fit.
 The tube is supplied pre-built and the owner glues it to the hull themselves.
 This is a legitimate option for some owners but the decision should be made clearly.

-Our view: DIY fitting is possible for an experienced, patient owner with the right tools, working environment and preparation.
+DIY fitting is possible for an experienced, patient owner with the right tools, working environment and preparation.
 For most owners, the cost difference does not justify the risk of a poor fit.
 A badly bonded tube is at best an inconvenience and at worst a safety issue.
 If you are not confident, use a professional shop.

 The most useful way to understand what your retube will cost is to send us the boat make, model, length and photos.
 We will provide a written quote based on the actual job rather than a bracket.
 Contact us at sales@ribcollar.com or call 01935 722988.